grype/SwiftBeacon/README.md

 [![CI](https://github.com/grype/SwiftBeacon/actions/workflows/swift.yml/badge.svg)](https://github.com/grype/SwiftBeacon/actions/workflows/swift.yml)

 Implementation of [Beacon](https://github.com/pharo-project/pharo-beacon) structured logging framework in Swift.
 The framework distinguishes itself from traditional logging systems by allowing logging of arbitrary objects/values and doing away with log levels in favor of filtering by object/value types.
-For introductory information on Beacon, see http://www.humane-assessment.com/blog/beacon.
+For introduction, see http://www.humane-assessment.com/blog/beacon.

+The framework is designed to be lightweight and to be easily extended in order to accommodate custom types.
+See [Implementation Details](Documentation/ImplementationDetails.md) for more info.

 ## Installing